Canadian Death Tour: History

 Each tour is three weeks long and is held from January to February.
 As there are no hotels in the areas which the tour appears in wrestlers are required to bring their own sleeping bags with them on this trips and sleep on gym mats in the school gymnasiums where they had performed hours earlier or find a place to room in on their own.
 Wrestlers are also required to buy their own food.
 Many of the younger people who have participated in the tours have elected to change profession after returning home.
 It is widely regarded as an honor to be offered a spot on the tour, and completing it grants the wrestler a high status for their tenacity.
 Condello himself has expressed that "this tour is not just a tour; it is an exercise in mind and body".
 Wrestler and historian Vance Nevada has stated that he had always wanted to do the tour because it was such an important piece of Canadian wrestling lore; with its alumni reading like a "who's who" of the business greats.

 Wrestler Tony Kozina has expressed that touring in Canada in general is painful and that the experience of it does not have to come from a Death Tour for you to be tough.

-The tours are the main subject of the documentary film The Promoter.
+The tours are the main subject of the documentary films The Promoter (2014) and The Death Tour (2024).